Texas power grid asks customers to cut electricity use as heat wave scorches southern US

 In Louisiana, the Southwestern Electric Power Company said more than 93,000 of its customers remained without power Tuesday morning.
 Nearly half them were around Shreveport, where the utility has estimated power would be restored by Saturday night.

-At its peak, nearly 250,000 SWEPCO customers lost power due to the severe weather.
-SWEPCO said it had more than 3,000 utility workers trying to restore power in the region.

-Associated Press writer Andrew DeMillo in Little Rock, Arkansas, contributed to this report.
+Associated Press writers Michael Goldberg in Jackson, Mississippi, and Andrew DeMillo in Little Rock, Arkansas, contributed to this report.